srag21/nlpreviz-docker/README.md

 ### Run the image
 `docker run -dit -p 8080:8080 --name emr_vis_web nlpreviz`

 Point your browser to <DOCKER_IP>:8080/emr-vis-web/app.
 Enter `username` and `password` as defaults to login.
-User `docker-machine ip` to confirm your local docker IP.
+Use `docker-machine ip` to confirm your local docker IP.
+For customization deployments, refer to documentation available on the main [NLPReViz](https://github.com/NLPReViz/) projects.